Texas Forklift Accident Lawyer

 The problem with these arbitration agreements is that they often severely restrict discovery by imposing limits on how long you have to bring a claim/request arbitration, the length and number of depositions that may be conducted, restricting or even prohibiting written interrogatories, requests for production and/or requests for admissions that would normally be available under the law, and by prohibiting the issuing of subpoenas to third-parties.
 Texas law is rather vague on what these agreements can and cannot get away with, however, an arbitration agreement “is unenforceable if, given the parties’ general commercial background and the commercial needs of the particular trade or case, the clause involved is so one-sided that it is unconscionable under the circumstances existing when the parties made the contract.”
 In Re Poly America, L.P., 262 S.W.3d 337 (Tex.
 2008).

 If you are injured in a forklift accident and your employer has a fake comp. policy in conjunction with an arbitration clause, you should definitely seek the advice of an experienced on-the-job accident attorney to determine your rights.
-Call Simmons and Fletcher, P.C. for a free consultation with a lawyer trusted by Texans for decades to help them with their on-the-job injury case.
+Call Simmons and Fletcher, P.C. for a free consultation with a forklift injury lawyer trusted by Texans for decades to help them with their on-the-job injury case.
 You should bring all of the items below that you can gather.

 What Should I Bring To My Free Consultation?